 void textcolor(int color);

-This function is used to change the colour of text.
+This function is employed to modify the color of text.

 Code: